Uqido/spec-specification-repository/README.md

 ## Normative Content

-A specification consists of a GitHub repository along with a standard set of documents and optional support material—such as support toolchain, recipes, etc...—following the conventions specified in this section.
+A specification consists of a GitHub **public** repository along with a standard set of documents and optional support material—such as support toolchain, recipes, etc...—following the conventions specified in this section.

 Specification rules used in this document are borrowed from a well-regarded, best practice coding guideline from our good ol' buddy Bjarne Stroustrup